Paul and Storm: Other projects

 The duo has a weekly audio talk show podcast, Paul and Storm Talk About Some Stuff for Five to Ten Minutes (On Average).
 On the podcast the two will often talk about food, live shows, and upcoming projects.

 In 2009, in conjunction with Wil Wheaton and Adam Savage, Paul and Storm organized a series of music and comedy shows called w00tstock, which began in late October of that year.
 The events took place around the United States and were billed as "3 hours of Geeks and Music".

 In mid-2010 the duo created two separate internet memes via Twitter.
 In late July, Storm started the popular internet meme of WookieeLeaks by using the hashtag #wookieeleaks on Twitter.
-The meme is a play on the then recent WikiLeaks publishing of secret government files.
+The meme is a play on the then-recent WikiLeaks publishing of secret government files.
 Within these tweets a person will mention a secret leaked from the Star Wars universe.
 Following the success of the hashtag Storm was interviewed by Wired and NPR.
 Less than a week after the success of WookieeLeaks, Paul created the #kanyenewyorkertweets hashtag via Twitter.
 Within the tweets where this hashtag is used a person will link to a cartoon from The New Yorker with a tweet from Kanye West added as text below the image.
 Following its success the meme was picked up by The Onion, Paste Magazine, the Huffington Post, and The New Yorker itself.

 In October 2010, they were musical guests on the online MMO AQWorlds, in an event that celebrated the second birthday of the game.

 Paul and Storm co-created and starred in the webseries "Learning Town" on the Geek and Sundry channel YouTube channel.
 The show was created and written by the duo and head writer Josh A. Cagan.
 The duo plays fictional versions of themselves, who are offered the job of hosting Storm's favorite kids' show after the original beloved host dies.
 The show also stars Bresha Webb as their producer and Mike Phirman as their biggest-fan-turned-puppeteer.
 Guest stars on the series included James Urbaniak, Greg Benson, Maurissa Tancharoen, Jeff Lewis, Michael Buckley, and Weird Al Yankovic.

-On January 17, 2013 Paul and Storm appeared on Wil Wheaton's web series Tabletop on Geek & Sundry.
+On January 17, 2013, Paul and Storm appeared on Wil Wheaton's web series Tabletop on Geek & Sundry.

 The duo have contributed to the Homestar Runner series of web cartoons, writing the songs "The Ballad of the Sneak" and "Theme from Stinkoman" for the website.

+Paul and Storm were hired by Joel Hodgson as writers and composers on the 2017 revival of Mystery Science Theater 3000.